-Section 6.20 Procedures Required When Title IX Sexual[-based] Harassment [Involving a Student as Either a Complainant or Respondent] is Alleged
+Section 6.20 Procedures Required When Title IX Sexual Harassment is Alleged

-As stated in Section 6.1.1, procedures required for allegations of sexual[-based] harassment under Title IX [involving a student as either a complainant or respondent], including allegations of sexual assault, dating violence, domestic violence, and stalking, are set forth in Section 6.20.
-In the event allegations of misconduct include allegations of Title IX sexual[-based] harassment [involving a student as either a complainant or respondent,] as well as allegations of other misconduct, all the allegations will be handled in accordance with the provisions of Title 4, Chapter 8, Section 14(D)[(6)] of the NSHE Handbook and cross-referenced in this Section 6.20.
+As stated in Section 6.1.1, procedures required for allegations of sexual harassment under Title IX, including allegations of sexual assault, dating violence, domestic violence, and stalking, are set forth in Section 6.20.
+In the event allegations of misconduct include allegations of Title IX sexual harassment as well as allegations of other misconduct, all the allegations will be handled in accordance with the provisions of Title 4, Chapter 8, Section 14(D) of the NSHE Handbook and cross-referenced in this Section 6.20.

-6.20.1 Complaint Procedures for Title IX Sexual[-based] Harassment.
-[Where a Student is Either a Complainant or Respondent.
+6.20.1 Complaint Procedures for Title IX Sexual Harassment.

-(a) Complaint, investigation, hearing, and sanctions p]Procedures required for allegations of sexual[-based] harassment under Title IX [involving a student as either a complainant or respondent], including allegations of sexual assault, dating violence, domestic violence, and stalking, are set forth in Title 4, Chapter 8, Section 14(D)[(6)] of the NSHE Handbook.
+Procedures required for allegations of sexual harassment under Title IX, including allegations of sexual assault, dating violence, domestic violence, and stalking, are set forth in Title 4, Chapter 8, Section 14(D) of the NSHE Handbook.
 These procedures are established in accordance with Title IX of the Education Amendments of 1972 and its implementing regulations (20 U.S.C. §1681 et seq.; 34 C.F.R.
 Part 106.46).